-and using formal method to gather the information.
+Rational models assume that people thoroughly process all relevant information in order to maximize a relevant outcome and using formal method to gather the information.
 Applications consistent with rational models often require explicit instruction and the use of formal procedures or informational aids such as computers for data analysis.
 On the other hand, according to rational model, information was seeking vastly from impersonal sources rather than personal sources.
 Traditionally, prescriptive, rational models dominated management science and economic theory.
 Economic theory (Becker, 1976; Friedman, 1976; Lucas, 1981) provides a general decision-making framework for allocating scarce resources to alternative ends.
 This framework asserts that individuals assign probability and utility values to hypothetical events and choose among available alternatives to maximize expected utility (Friedman, 1976).
-Thus, a general class of informationprocessing models, labeled rational models, underlies prescriptive personnel. economic, management, and motivational theories.
+Thus, a general class of informationprocessing models, labeled rational models, underlies prescriptive economic, management, personnel, motivational theories.
 Although rational models are appropriate in some situations and they can be followed by people, they do not provide a very general explanation of human behavior (Simon 1957).